EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Computationally independent keys derived from the ECDH shared secret and used for different directions and operations.

-EDHOC also makes the following addition:
+EDHOC also makes the following additions:

 * Negotiation of key derivation, AEAD, and signature algorithms: